jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 : A Release in this stage/phase has been archived, revoked, or abandoned.

 **[ATR Platform](./platform.md)**
-: Apache Trusted Release is a service with a web UI and restful API for managing the lifecycle of project releases.
+: Apache Trusted Release is a service with a web UI and REST API for managing the lifecycle of project releases.

 **[Distribute](./distributions.md)**
 : Release and Test distributions will be automated for many channels.
-An email will be sent about package managers need which need manual distribution.
+An email will be sent about package managers which need manual distribution.
 Once that is complete the Release Manager will need to move to the next Phase.
-If all distributions automatically complete then moving to the next phase is automatic,
+If all distributions automatically complete then moving to the next phase is automatic.

 **[Evaluate Claims](./evaluate.md)**
 : Evaluate claims on the Candidate by performing numerous checks for policy compliance.
 Fails if compliance minimums are unmet.